✏️ Update: October 27, 2024

 Paddles such as the Onix Graphite Z5, Head Radical Pro, and Selkirk Amped S2 suit intermediate players progressing to advanced levels.

-The $50-$100 Range: The Sweet Spot
+The $50-$100 Range: The Sweet Spot for Buying Pickleball Paddles

-Several direct and indirect factors contribute to the soaring prices of pickleball paddles.
+Several factors contribute to the soaring prices of pickleball paddles.
 These include heightened demand, the use of premium materials, innovative design approaches, the country of manufacture, and the impact of marketing strategies.
 For instance, a pickleball paddle designed and manufactured in the United States may cost you more than one made in Asia.

 Paddles priced in the $50-$100 range balance affordability and quality.
 Most club players use paddles within this price range, as the marginal benefits often don’t justify the extra expense of a high-end paddle.
 Here’s a link to bestselling pickleball paddles that fall within this range.